ascho/kong-auth-request/README.md

 config parameter | description
 -----------------|--------------
-config.auth_uri  | Plugin make a HTTP GET request with Authorization header to this URL before proxying the original request config.auth_response_headers_to_forward | If auth request was successful then plugin takes header names from auth_response_headers_to_forward collection, then finds them in auth response headers and adds them into origin request before proxying it to upstream. config.origin_request_headers_to_forward_to_auth | Origin request headers to pass to auth uri
+config.auth_uri  | Plugin make a HTTP GET request with Authorization header to this URL before proxying the original request config.auth_signin | (optional) If specified, redirects the user to this URL if the HTTP GET to config.auth_uri returns 401 config.auth_response_headers_to_forward | If auth request was successful then plugin takes header names from auth_response_headers_to_forward collection, then finds them in auth response headers and adds them into origin request before proxying it to upstream. config.origin_request_headers_to_forward_to_auth | Origin request headers to pass to auth uri
 ## Author